Running a developer community

 Just as a participant.
 So I can imagine you have to be at the meetings, you have to plan the meetings and there's the chat and you're making all this.
 You have all these thoughts and meetings also with other members of the community, how to grow the community, how to, you know, keep it alive and make it healthy.

-So how much time off your week goes into data?
-I can imagine
+So how much time off your week goes into that?
+I can imagine a lot.

 And to grow in that way.
 And a lot of the stuff is almost like muscle memory.
 Now, you know, I've been doing it for so long that it doesn't feel like it's one more thing to do.
 There are always things that, you know, I have a whole board of things I would love to do for virtual coffee and I have to try and pace myself because sometimes I go for it anyway, and then I.